 And exactly WHAT are they funding?

 It’s great that companies are giving you the opportunity to spend your money in ways that make it matter.
-But follow your gut.
+But trust your gut.
 If making that purchase doesn’t feel right, then send the $1.00 directly to your favorite charity.
 Every dollar matters when it is being well spent.
 Or volunteer.
-Both is always really, really nice!
+Both are always really, really appreciated!

 So Why the Pink Tutu?